joeljacobson/vagrant-ansible-cassandra/README.md

 ##Introduction

-Easily provision 3 DSE Cassandra nodes with Opscenter across 4 VMs using Ansible with Vagrant & Virtualbox.
+Easily provision 3 DSE Cassandra nodes with Opscenter using Ansible with Vagrant & Virtualbox.

 ##Prerequisites